-Everyone is busy finalising their tax planning for the financial year.
-The next step is filing income tax returns before the deadline.
+Everyone is busy finalising their tax planning for the financial year 2020-21.
+The next step would be to file the income tax returns before the deadline.
 Here is a quick guide that will help you in the process.
 Read on.

 An assessment comprises two stages: computation of total income and calculation of the tax payable.

 A person's total income is divided into 5 heads of income.
 They are:

 - Profit and gains of business or profession